bendwild/quartz1/docs/plugins/CustomOgImages.md

 > [!info] Info
 >
-> The `baseUrl` property in your [[configuration]] must be set properly for social images to work correctly, as they require absolute paths.
+> The `baseUrl` property in your [[Configuration]] must be set properly for social images to work correctly, as they require absolute paths.

 This plugin accepts the following configuration options: